falaelcom/raw-profiler/README.md

 - Enabling and disabling the profiler via `~/__pfenable` works only on the application server and not on the remote data collector server.
 On the remote data collector server the `~/__pfenable` file is ignored.
 - With local profiling, the loggers use the sorting column, specified in `~/__pfconfig` on the **application** server.
 - With remote profiling, the loggers use the sorting column, specified in `~/__pfconfig` on the **remote data collector server** (in which case the app server sorting column preference is ignored).
-- Multiple applications/node instances can feed towards the same data collector server; different sources will be differentiated based on the feed source server's IP, combined with the feed source server's sourceName setting.
+- Multiple applications/node instances can feed towards the same data collector server; different sources will be differentiated based on the feed source server's IP, combined with the feed source server's `sourceKey` setting.
-- When the automatic log file compression and archiving is enabled, the naming of the log files changes from `~/__pflogs/[<app-server-ip>-<source-name>/]bucketName1.log` to `~/__pflogs/[<app-server-ip>-<source-name>/]<timestamp>-bucketName1.log`.
+- When the automatic log file compression and archiving is enabled, the naming of the log files changes from `~/__pflogs/[<app-server-ip>-<source-key>/]bucketKey1.log` to `~/__pflogs/[<app-server-ip>-<source-key>/]<timestamp>-bucketKey1.log`.
 The timestamp is regenerated every time the current log files are moved to a zip file.
 The zip file names correspond to the timestamp of the archived log files and can be used for sorting (zip-files with larger numbers in names are generated later).
 - When the automatic log file compression and archiving is enabled, orphaned log files are archived automatically - hit the logs directory is periodically checked for *.log files with a time stamp in the name that does not match the current time stamp; all such files are zipped to a file named `<timestamp>-orphaned.zip` and deleted.
+- The profiler rereads the configuration file on every profiling hit but no more than once every 5 seconds.

 - When included, the profiler starts its own system and process resources monitoring timer with resolution 5s.
-The collected stats are used profiling, but are also available at any time via `__pf.Profiler.osResourceStats`:
+The collected stats are used profiling, but are also available at any time via `__pf.osResourceStats`:

-	- `__pf.Profiler.osResourceStats.avgCpu10sec` - OS CPU average for 10 s time window;
+	- `__pf.osResourceStats.avgCpu10sec` - OS CPU average for 10 s time window;
-	- `__pf.Profiler.osResourceStats.avgCpu1min` - OS CPU average for 1 min time window;
+	- `__pf.osResourceStats.avgCpu1min` - OS CPU average for 1 min time window;
-	- `__pf.Profiler.osResourceStats.avgCpu5min` - OS CPU average for 5 min time window;
+	- `__pf.osResourceStats.avgCpu5min` - OS CPU average for 5 min time window;
-	- `__pf.Profiler.osResourceStats.avgCpu15min` - OS CPU average for 15 min time window;
+	- `__pf.osResourceStats.avgCpu15min` - OS CPU average for 15 min time window;
-	- `__pf.Profiler.osResourceStats.psCpuUsage` - {system: 0, user: 0} or the return value of process.cpuUsage(), if this method is supported;
+	- `__pf.osResourceStats.psCpuUsage` - {system: 0, user: 0} or the return value of process.cpuUsage(), if this method is supported;
-	- `__pf.Profiler.osResourceStats.psMemUsage` - the return value of process.memoryUsage();
+	- `__pf.osResourceStats.psMemUsage` - the return value of process.memoryUsage();
-	- `__pf.Profiler.osResourceStats.psUptime` - the return value of process.uptime(),
+	- `__pf.osResourceStats.psUptime` - the return value of process.uptime(),
-	- `__pf.Profiler.osResourceStats.osUptime` - the return value of os.uptime(),
+	- `__pf.osResourceStats.osUptime` - the return value of os.uptime(),

 All values are updated every 5 seconds.
 Using cached values prevents the nodejs process from exhausting available file descriptors on extremely heavy server loads (every sytem/process resource check is done by reading from a /proc/* or /sys/* or /dev/* file).
 Because of the caching, the RAM deltas reported in log files are no more precise (the 5s update resolution is way too large for a typical profiling hit), but can be informative when profiling long-lasting processes.

-- The data collection proxy accept a second parameter: `sourceName`.
-If `sourceName` is set, the data collection server will append a stripped version of this string to the logging subdirectory, e.g. it will use `127.0.0.1-development` instead of the plain `127.0.0.1`.
+- The data collection proxy accept a second parameter: `sourceKey`.
+If `sourceKey` is set, the data collection server will append a stripped version of this string to the logging subdirectory, e.g. it will use `127.0.0.1-development` instead of the plain `127.0.0.1`.

 - Adds a parameter `logRequestArchivingModulo` to `__pf.createFileLogger` (with default value `25`) and `__pf.createDataCollectorServer` (with default value `100`).
 This value causes the file logger to try to archivate current log files on every `logRequestArchivingModulo`-th logging request rather than on every logging request (previous behavior).